archit4077sh/ActivityTracker/README.md

 sudo service mongod start
 </br>
 </br>
-or if you don't want to use local database just follow Activity Tracker/BackEnd/connection.js in that file instructions are given to coonnect to cloud database.
+or if you don't want to use local database just follow Activity Tracker/BackEnd/connection.js in that file instructions are given to connect to cloud database.
 </br>
 </br>